ennovum/immutably-array/README.md

 ### `pop`

-Immutably pops a value from the respective part of the input data structure.
+Immutably pops a value from the array in the respective part of the input data structure.

 ```
 output = immutably.array.pop(input, path);